ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 [(view)](https://portal.tutorialsdojo.com/my-dashboard/#)11000:02:27

--  Enable DynamoDB Accelerator (DAX) and ensure that the Auto Scaling is enabled and increase the maximum provisioned read and write capacity.
+-  ==Enable DynamoDB Accelerator (DAX) and ensure that the Auto Scaling is enabled and increase the maximum provisioned read and write capacity.==
 -  Configure CloudFront with DynamoDB as the origin; cache frequently accessed data on the client device using ElastiCache.
 -  Use AWS SSO and Cognito to authenticate users and have them directly access DynamoDB using single-sign on.
 Manually set the provisioned read and write capacity to a higher RCU and WCU.
--  Use API Gateway in conjunction with Lambda and turn on the caching on frequently accessed data and enable DynamoDB global replication.
+-  ==Use API Gateway in conjunction with Lambda and turn on the caching on frequently accessed data and enable DynamoDB global replication.==
 -  Since Auto Scaling is enabled by default, the provisioned read and write capacity will adjust automatically.
 Also enable DynamoDB Accelerator (DAX) to improve the performance from milliseconds to microseconds.

 The correct answers are the options that say: